 The poem looks at the bitter hardship in Biafra during its civil war with Nigeria.
 Starvation and disease

-were rife, and children died with unconcerned regularity.
-The poet examines one case where a mother
+rife, and children died with unconcerned regularity.
+The poet examines one case where a mother did care

 ABOUT THE POET

 Chinua Achebe was born in Ogidi (Nigeria) in November 1930.
 He was the son of a teacher at a mission

 He was schooled at the Government College in Umuahia and then at the University College in Ibadan